paul-hammant/tbd/content/branch-for-release/index.md

 branch on a just in time basis - say a few days before the release.
 That becomes a stable place, given the developers are still streaming their commits into the trunk at full speed.

-The incompatible policy (ref Wingerd & Seiwald), that the releae branch "should not receive continued development work".
+The incompatible policy (ref Wingerd & Seiwald above), that the release branch "should not receive continued development work".

 ![](/images/branch_for_release.png)